Motorcycle components: Engine

 An air-cooled engine contracts and expands with its wider temperature range, requiring looser tolerances, and giving shorter engine life.
 The temperature range of an air-cooled two-stroke is even more extreme and component life even shorter than in an air-cooled four-stroke.

-As applied to motorcycles, two-stroke engines have some advantages over equivalent four-stroke engines: they are lighter, mechanically much simpler, and produce more power when operating at their best.
+As applied to motorcycles, two-stroke engines have some advantages over equivalent four-stroke engines: they are lighter, mechanically much simpler, and produce more power when operating at the high rpm power-band.
 But four-stroke engines are cleaner, more reliable, and deliver power over a much broader range of engine speeds.
 In developed countries, two-stroke road-bikes are rare, because—in addition to the reasons above—modifying them to meet contemporary emissions standards is prohibitively expensive.
 Almost all modern two-strokes are single-cylinder, liquid-cooled, and under 600 cc.

 In November 2006, the Dutch company E.V.A.
 Products BV Holland announced that its diesel motorcycle, the Track T-800CDI, achieved production status.

 The Track T-800CDI uses an 800 cc three-cylinder Daimler Chrysler diesel engine.
 Other manufacturers, including Royal Enfield, had been producing diesel-powered bikes since at least the 1980s.

 Also, Intelligent Energy, an English alternative-fuel company, is developing a motorcycle powered by a detachable hydrogen-powered fuel cell, which it calls an Emissions Neutral Vehicle (ENV).

 According to reports, the vehicle can sustain speeds of 80 km/h while making virtually no noise, and can run for up to four hours without refuelling.